 His level 2 super is a homage to the final boss battle of the very first Sly game.

-His Pre-Order Bonus costume dresses in his archer costume from the Medieval England period seen in upcoming (as of the reveal) Thieves in Time.
-His alternate outfit is another costume from Sly 4, the Arabian Disguise.
+His Pre-Order Bonus costume dresses Sly in the Archer costume earned in the Medieval England period seen in Sly Cooper: Thieves In Time.
+His alternate outfit is another costume from Thieves in Time, the Arabian Disguise.
 His additional DLC costume is his Jailbird costume, also from Thieves in Time.

 His Pre-Order Bonus costume is his battle-gear from the Japanese-exclusiveMillion Monkeys.
 His unlockable alternate outfit is a "Classic Throwback Suit", combining his shirt from the original Ape Escape, his black undershirt from Pumped & Primed◊, his pants from the first season of the anime◊ and his goggles from Million Monkeys.

 Sweet Tooth's kill-quote "That's it, boys and girls!" can be considered a reference to the way he refers to the audience during his narration of Twisted Metal: Black and Twisted Metal (2012).

 The missile fired in his Level 2 Super is taken directly from the Nuke Mode in Twisted Metal (2012).
 He steers it using a DualShock 3.

 Polygon Man's introductory quotes are taken from the written advertisements he was featured in.
 He also says You Are Not Ready, which was a slogan used for the original PlayStation.

 The Power Meter from Hot Shots Golf shows up when the golfers are about to take their swing in the Sandover Village/19th Hole stage, also serving to warn the players to dodge the oncoming hail of golf balls.